leffen/cruncy/Readme.md

-Project :  Simple to use go rutines
+Simple to use go rutines often based on other code found on github

 -- leffen